Components and topologies for Persistent Chat Server in Lync Server 2013

 Lync Server 2013 supports a variety of collocation scenarios, providing you the flexibility to save hardware costs by running multiple components on one server (if you have a small organization), or to run individual components on different servers (if you have a larger organization that needs scalability and performance).
 Scalability factors should certainly be considered before you decide whether to collocate components.

 The Persistent Chat Compliance service, if compliance is enabled, is collocated with the Lync Server 2013 Front End Server.

 Persistent Chat Server can be deployed on the Standard Edition server.
 The Persistent Chat Server Back End Server and the Persistent Chat Compliance database can be collocated on the Standard Edition server on the local SQL Server Express Back End Server.
-For details about components that can be collocated there, see Supported Server Collocation in the Supportability documentation.
+For details about components that can be collocated there, see Supported server collocation in Lync Server 2013 in the Supportability documentation.

 For Lync Server 2013 Enterprise Edition, Persistent Chat Servers cannot be collocated on the Enterprise Edition server.
 The SQL Server database for Persistent Chat Server can be collocated with the Back End Server database of an Enterprise Edition Front End pool.
 The SQL Server database for Persistent Chat compliance can also be collocated with the Back End Server database of an Enterprise Edition pool.

 |The server hosting the Persistent Chat database can host other databases.
 However, when you consider collocating the Persistent Chat database with other databases, be aware that if you are storing the messages of more than a few users, the disk space needed by the Persistent Chat database can grow very large.
 For this reason, we do not recommend collocating the Persistent Chat database with the back-end database.|